lanl/LattEasy/README.md

 # LattEasy 🤌

-LattEasy is a small, approachable toolkit for running Lattice Boltzmann simulations from 3D pore geometries.
+LattEasy is a small, approachable toolkit for running Lattice Boltzmann simulations from 3D pore geometries using the Palabos backend.

 ## Quickstart